Slovenia national football team: Independence, first victory and first qualifiers (1992–1998)

-In 1992, one year after Slovenia's independence from Yugoslavia, the national team was admitted to UEFA and FIFA.
-On 3 June of the same year, Slovenia played its first FIFA-recognised game, a friendly match against Estonia in Tallinn.
-The match ended in a 1–1 draw, and the first official goal for the team was scored by Igor Benedejčič.
-The first team manager was Bojan Prašnikar.
+In 1992, one year after Slovenia's independence from Yugoslavia, the Football Association of Slovenia was admitted to FIFA.
+In the same year, on 3 June, Slovenia played its first FIFA-recognised game, a friendly match against Estonia in Tallinn.
+The match ended in a 1–1 draw, with the first official goal for the team being scored by Igor Benedejčič.
+The first coach was Bojan Prašnikar.
 On 7 April 1993, the two teams played another friendly, and this time Slovenia achieved its first international victory by winning the match 2–0.

 In 1994, managed by Zdenko Verdenik, Slovenia debuted in official competitions as the team competed in the UEFA Euro 1996 qualifiers.
 Slovenia played in Group 4 and finished in fifth place out of six teams, with eleven points.
-In the opening match of the qualifiers, Slovenia drew 1–1 at home against the 1994 FIFA World Cup finalists Italy.
-In the qualifiers for the 1998 FIFA World Cup, in a group with Denmark, Croatia, Greece and Bosnia and Herzegovina, Slovenia finished in last place, registering just one point in eight matches.
+In the opening match of the qualifiers, Slovenia drew 1–1 at home against 1994 World Cup finalists Italy.
+In 1998 World Cup qualification, Slovenia was drawn with Denmark, Croatia, Greece and Bosnia and Herzegovina, finishing in last place after registering just one point in eight matches.